williamjohnstone/AutoRclone-Rewrite/Readme.md

 - Implemented bandwidth limiting with `--bwlimit` arg
 - Added many command line args to change rclone settings instead of them being hardcoded
 - Fixed some readme formatting
+- Added `.gitignore`
+- Moved a lot of functions from main script to seperate files
+- Added rclone config parser
+- Added copy and move args
+- Remove support for python 2